In a Market Downturn Think and Act for the Long Term

 - Confirm your risk tolerance.If you’re watching the market downturn nervously, it’s a signal to rethink your risk exposure.
 Visit our Managed Accounts page to retake your questionnaire and see if your portfolio’s risk level matches your current comfort with market volatility.
 Your portfolio should be aggressive enough to achieve the long-term returns you want, while still enabling you to be comfortable living through short-term market pullbacks.

 - Harvest tax losses.
 Our investment team carefully reviews market conditions for opportunities to reduce your taxes.
 We automatically look for conditions to lock in a lower cost-basis and capture tax losses for our clients, who can use that loss to offset other gains (and even income) to reduce their taxes.
 We purchase a similar asset class ETFs so our clients remain fully invested for a market rebound.
-If you haven’t turned on Tax Loss Harvesting, you can do it now by clickinghere.
 If you want to learn more about Tax Loss Harvesting, visit our FAQ.

 Title: Revisiting Stock Popularity Across States